 Academic Dismissal — A student on academic probation whose grade point average for the probationary semester is below the academic status scale is subject to academic dismissal.
 Full-time students whose cumulative grade point average meets the academic status scale but who do not pass 12 hours for two consecutive semesters are also subject to academic dismissal.
 Part-time students who do not pass three-fourths (3/4) of the total credits attempted at Wheaton College are also subject to academic dismissal.
 Students dismissed may apply for readmission after one year has elapsed.
 When applying for readmission, the student will be asked to present evidence of potential academic success.
 This action is recorded on the student's academic record.

 Appealing Academic Dismissal — A student who wishes to request an exception to dismissal status must do so within three days from the time the dismissal notification (written or verbal) is received.
 The student must file a written petition with the Registrar's Office stating the reasons for the appeal.
-The appeal will be acted on by the Educational Policies and Curriculum Committee of the College.
+The appeal will be acted on by the Academic Policies Committee of the College.
 Students who also wish to appeal their financial aid status should do so with the instructions provided below.